-- re-measurement comprising: - the return on plan assets excluding amounts included in net interest on the net defined benefit liability (charged to the pensions reserve as other comprehensive income and expenditure). - actuarial gains and losses changes in the net pensions liability that arise because events have not coincided with assumptions made at the last actuarial valuation or because the actuaries have updated their assumptions (charged to the pensions reserve as other comprehensive income and expenditure). - contributions paid to Cambridgeshire County Council's pension fund cash paid as employer's contributions to the pension fund in settlement of liabilities.
+- re-measurement comprising: - the return on plan assets excluding amounts included in net interest on the net defined benefit asset (charged to the pensions reserve as other comprehensive income and expenditure). - actuarial gains and losses changes in the net pensions asset that arise because events have not coincided with assumptions made at the last actuarial valuation or because the actuaries have updated their assumptions (charged to the pensions reserve as other comprehensive income and expenditure). - any change in the effect of the asset ceiling, excluding amounts included in net interest on the net defined benefit asset. - contributions paid to Cambridgeshire County Council's pension fund cash paid as employer's contributions to the pension fund in settlement of liabilities.
 This is not accounted for as an expense.